open-telemetry/semantic-conventions/docs/database/sql.md

 SQLSTATE `"42000"` and vendor-specific `1071` should set `db.response.status_code` to `"42000/1071"`."

+**[5]:** For data manipulation operations, target usually matches database table, view, stored procedure or a user-defined function name.
+For data definition or administrative operations, target would match the database, index, user, or some other object type.

+It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

+A single database query may involve multiple targets.

+If the target name is parsed from the query text, it SHOULD only be captured for queries that contain a single target and it SHOULD match the value provided in the query text including any schema and database name prefix.

+For batch operations, if the individual operations are known to have the same target name then that target name SHOULD be used.

+If the operation or query involves multiple targets, `db.target.name` SHOULD NOT be captured.

+This attribute has stability level RELEASE CANDIDATE.

+**[6]:** If readily available and if a database call is performed on a single target.
+The target name MAY be parsed from the query text, in which case it SHOULD be the single target name in the query.

 **[7]:** The `error.type` SHOULD match the `db.response.status_code` returned by the database or the client library, or the canonical name of exception that occurred.
 When using canonical exception type name, instrumentation SHOULD do the best effort to report the most relevant type.
 For example, if the original exception is wrapped into a generic one, the original exception SHOULD be preferred.
 Instrumentations SHOULD document how `error.type` is populated.